tompee26/nicehash-java-api/README.md

 11. getBuyInfo - BuyInfo

 Private APIs are not yet supported.
 Watch out.
+Note: getDetailedProviderStatistics and getWorkerDetails are not parsed well because of weird JSON format.
+Future version will release a converter to a user friendly object.

 ## Thanks
 Nicehash for the API hosting. https://www.nicehash.com/